(Last modified: February 26, 2023)

 (click the image to enlarge):

-Why Cooling Water is So Complex
+Why Cooling Water Systems Are So Complex

-Cooling water poses four significant challenges and if not controlled, over time, all can reduce performance and efficient use energy.
+Cooling water poses four significant challenges and if not controlled, over time, all can reduce performance and efficient use of energy.

 - Biological contamination: By design, the cooling tower environment is high in temperature and humidity, making it the perfect breeding ground for bacteria.
 Even the slight accumulation of biofilm inside components can dramatically reduce efficiency.